IvanaRosario/Ivana-Laba/README.md

 + MySQLDAOManager: Class that groups instances of specific DAOs to manage data access operations from a single point.

 Service Layer: The service layer is implemented in the service package, and the StudentServiceImpl, ProfessorServiceImpl, and SubjectServiceImpl classes provide the implementations.

+## XML Validation and Parsing
+For this task I made the following updates to the project:

++ Created XML and XSD files:
+university.xml, represent data from the classes of the University hierarchy. university.xsd,  define the structure and data types for validating the XML file.

++ Implemented XML validation with SAX:
+Added a class XMLValidatorWithSAX that uses the SAX parser to validate the university.xml file against the university.xsd schema, this checks the XML for structural correctness according to the schema.